lykmapipo/sqlbrite-migrations/README.md

 down: # sql scripts to run during database downgrade
   - DROP TABLE tests
 ```

+Where:

+- `up` - List of SQL DDL to be applied to a database.
+Mainly for creating or altering a table.
+- `seeds` - List of SQL DML to be applied to a database.
+All DML will be applied after success `up DDL`.
+- `down` - List of DML and DDL to be applied to a database when downgrading. `Currently not implemented`.

+Whole of migration occur with a single database transaction.
+So up and seeding may happen or fail as whole.

 ## Contribute
 It will be nice, if you open an issue first so that we can know what is going on, then, fork this repo and push in your ideas.